 My first book, a short story collection called Cheers, Somebody, will be published this fall by Vine Leaves Press.

-- Two-time Albert Montesi Award for Poetry winner
+- Two-time winner of the Albert Montesi Award for poetry

 - Tennessee Associated Press Broadcasters Best Website for WSMV, Nashville's NBC affiliate